|Non Combatant Corps||2990||5th Northern|

 Henry Smith was a Quaker who attended the Friends' Meeting House at Fritchley.
 He was a conscientious objector.

-The Monthly Meeting of Fritchley Friends in August 1916 reported his arrest and appearance before the Belper Branch of Magistrates with a view to his being handed over to the military authorities.
+The Monthly Meeting of Fritchley Friends in August 1916 reported his arrest and appearance before the Belper Bench of Magistrates with a view to his being handed over to the military authorities.

 After the military representative who appeared to prosecute had stated his case, Henry Smith was invited to reply, when he read the following defence of his position: